What happens on the day of surgery?

 A suction ring is applied to the front of the eye to produce pressure that enables a flap to be created on the eye’s surface.
 This is carried out using a mechanical device called a microkeratome or by a laser (blade free).
 Both methods are equivalent with no difference to the result.

 As the flap is created, your vision will fade out for a few seconds.
-This is normal and Dr Alpins will let you know when this is about to happen.
+This is normal and Profesor Alpins will let you know when this is about to happen.
 Once the flap is created, it is gently lifted and folded back.
 As the laser light pulses painlessly reshaping the cornea, you will hear a tapping sound but the laser light will not be visible.
 After the treatment, the flap is placed back into position where it remains due to the natural force of the corneal pump.

 The average duration of the laser treatment is approximately 30 seconds per eye and in most cases your other eye will be treated very shortly afterwards.